grimme-lab/q-vSZPs/README.md

 ### Precomputed atomic charges
 To compute the atomic charges needed for the basis setup, the multicharge software can be used (https://github.com/thfroitzheim/multicharge)
-The EEQ_BC charges as used in the orignal publication [...] can be reproduced using the `eeqbc2026-q-vSZPs-paper` branch under (https://github.com/benbaed/multicharge-q-vSZPs-paper)
+The EEQ_BC charges as used in the orignal publication [TBD] can be reproduced using the `eeqbc2026-q-vSZPs-paper` branch under (https://github.com/benbaed/multicharge-q-vSZPs-paper)

 For a given file `xyz` format, the EEQ<sub>BC</sub> charges can be computed using